 All students from Kindergarten to Year 6 study the subjects of English; Mathematics; Science and Technology; Human Society and its Environment (HSIE); Personal Development, Health and Physical Education (PDHPE); and Creative Arts (Music, Visual Arts, Dance and Drama).

-Students have regular lessons in Christian Education and a language other than English, visit the Selim Library and participate in assemblies and Chapel services.
-Subjects such as French and Mandarin, Music, Christian Education and Personal Development, Health and Physical Education are taught by specialist teachers.
+Students have regular lessons in Christian Education and a language other than English, visit the Selim Library or Lingwood Library and participate in assemblies and Chapel services.
+Subjects such as French and Mandarin, Music, Christian Education and Physical Education are taught by specialist teachers.

 Key Features of Teaching and Learning at Meriden Junior School